 Understanding the importance of relationship-building and investing in the lives of students, DLSPH Access and Outreach has teamed up with the Ahead of the Game (AotG) Mentorship Program.
 This partnership will help create the support and resources needed to successfully prepare students for a future in public health.
-AotG’s program aims to build relationships with youth and provide support, motivation and resources they need to succeed while increasing their self-confidence and developing leadership skills to help them take charge of their lives and become engaged, contributing leaders of their community.
+AotG’s regular program aims to build relationship with youth to provide the support, motivation and resources they need to succeed, while increasing their self-confidence, and developing leadership skills to help them take charge of their lives and become engaged, contributing leaders of their community.

 With initial support from the Toronto Central LHIN, the DLSPH Access and Outreach program continues to educate youth in the social determinants that impact health in addition.
-By investing in youth through building capacity and identifying successful pathways, this upstream intervention seeks to ignite change for years to come in some of Toronto’s communities with the highest health needs.
+By investing in youth through building capacity and identifying successful pathways, this upstream intervention seeks to ignite change for years to come in some of Toronto’s communities with highest health needs.

 For more information, please contact the program administrator, Ryan Hinds at firstname.lastname@example.org